Romania Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-Passports must be valid for at least three months on arrival in Romania for non-EU nationals and for the duration of stay for EU nationals.
+Passports must be valid for at least three months on arrival in Romania and issued within the last 10 years for non-EU nationals and should be valid for the duration of stay for EU nationals.

 1. EU citizens can use a national identity card instead of a passport.